jcoolbeing/emergingTech_autumn/README.md

 	2. Quantum Circuit

 ## Requirements:
-In order to run this jupyter notebook you need to install the following
+In order to run this jupyter notebook you need to install the following:

 	1. Python 3.8 or higher

 	2. Anaconda (Recommended)